Arabic Salad (Simple & Traditional)

 Tips for the Best Arabic Salad

-Chop everything finely and uniformly: This is what makes an Arabic salad feel cohesive rather than like a pile of vegetables.
+Chop everything finely and uniformly: This is what makes an Arabic salad feel cohesive and not just a “pile of vegetables.”
 Aim for pieces no larger than half an inch.

 Taste and adjust: Lemon juice and salt are the soul of this dressing.
 Start with the amounts in the recipe, taste, and add more of either until it tastes bright and well-seasoned.

-Soak the onion if needed: If your red onion is very pungent, soaking the chopped pieces in cold water for 10 minutes takes the edge off without losing the flavor.
+Soak the onion if needed: If your red onion is very pungent, soaking the chopped pieces in cold water for 10 minutes takes the edge off without sacrificing flavor.

 What to Serve With Arabic Salad